yuezhizizhang/yuezhizizhang.github.io/_posts/2017-03-24-tensorflow-with-anaconda-jupyter.markdown

 (tensorflow) C:\WINDOWS\system32>jupyter notebook
 ```

 Done.
-It has paved the way for your adventure with Tensorflow and Machine Learning.
+It paves the way for your adventure with Tensorflow and Machine Learning.